Dsc 1340 Edited Watermarked Titled

 Now, I’m no nutritional expert…. ahem, clearly ????… but I figure all the green veggies here make this bread a pretty square meal.
 Who’s with me?!

 Enjoy a thick slice of this delicious zucchini bread warm or day-old, smothered in butter, with a tall glass of milk.
+And try it with my Maple Cinnamon Butter.
 You’ll be in heaven!

 My favorite banana bread with a double batch of cinnamon streusel and icing on top.
 You won't want to eat banana bread any other way again!